+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF

+1934.

+For the quarterly period ended Septer ıber 30, 2015

+OR

+☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) 1934.
+OF THE SECURITIES EXCHANGE ACT OF

+For the transition period from to

+Commission File No. 001-36 276

-(Maı rk One) \boxtimes QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURI 1934.
-ITIES EXCHANGE ACT OF i For the quarterly period ended March 31, 2015 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURI 1934.
-ITIES EXCHANGE ACT OF Ī For the transition period fromto Commission File No. 001-36276 ULTRAGENYX PHARMACEUTIC (Exact name of registrant as specified in its charter) AL INC. (State or other jurisdiction of 7-2546083 R.S.
-Employer ntification No.) 60 Leveroni Court, Novato, California (Address of principal executive offices) 94949 (Zip Code) (415) 483-8800 (Registrant's telephone number, including area code) durin ate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of 1 g the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and rements for the past 90 days.
-YES 1 R NO 1 934 be su ate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if an abmitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 registrant was required to submit and post such files).
-YES \mathbf{R} NO \square ate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer itions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Ex the Large e accelerated filer \Box Accelerated filer Non- accelerated filer Smaller reporting company Indic ate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-YES \square NO \mathbf{R} As of f May 6, 2015, the registrant had 35,902,599 shares of common stock issued and outstanding.
+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
+For the transition period from Novato, California urea code) during the preceding 12 months (or for such shorter period that the registrant was required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) Large accelerated filer \Box Accelerated filer \Box Non-accelerated filer R (Do not check if a smaller reporting company) Smaller reporting company \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 c of the Exchange Act).
+YES \square NO $\mathbf R$ As of November 4, 2015, the registrant had 38,834,703 shares of common stock issued and o outstanding.